philipsales/techinical_notes/notes/coursera-machine-learning/machine_learning.md

 \end{align*}

 ### Gradient Descent
-    - algo use to minimize the cost functions and other functions
+    - algo use to minimize the Cost Function / Optimization Objectives and other functions

 - Gradient Descent Formula:
 \begin{align*}